kanaabe/yoshie-realestate/src/pages/index.md

   Whether you are looking to sell, rent, buy or invest, I will provide the absolute best service for you and your needs.
 My passion is to help people by listening to their needs and providing lots of options to work with.
-I can make your real estate experience easy and painless!
+I can make your real estate experience easy and painless.
+My three promises.
+I will take the time to know you.
+I will provide the most detailed market analysis and intelligent advice.
+I will manage all aspects of your business transactions.
 about: |-
   Happiness is …….going home.